 If you want to engage your users so that they keep coming back regularly, apply gamification.
 This tactic is taken over from video games – it takes a character to collect virtual points or reach milestones.
 Integrate some gamification components and increase user engagement.
 Your users will come back more frequently.

 Don’t Forget to Retain

-After putting a lot of effort in mobile app promotion strategies and attracting mobile app users, don’t lose sight of the retaining phase, which is just as equally important.
+After pouring a lot of effort in strategies to promote your mobile app and attracting a lot of new users, don’t lose sight of the retaining phase, which is just as equally important.
 User loyalty will wane if an app doesn’t meet their expectations.
 Take all the necessary measures to ensure the app won’t get ditched shortly after the download.

 Identify the key performance indicators and set measurable monitoring methods.
 Here, real-time measurement is valuable for making business decisions.
 Track user engagement in social channels, the length of time spent in the app and bounce rates.
 These indicators will provide information that will allow you to change strategies and ensure the best possible experience for customers.

 As you can see, there are many ways to promote a mobile app.
 Combine suggested tips into a unique, personalised mobile app user acquisition strategy to build a large user base.
 But, don’t forget that quality of users is more important that the quantity.
 Understand who your users are and create advertisements accordingly.